 The many different rock types (gneissic granites, sandy/coaly Mesozoic sediments, laterites and sand dunes) are all very low in nutrients.
-Their soils are also very poor and mostly very thin.
-The plants of the Leeuwin-Naturaliste Ridge have had to adapt not only to these poor soils, but rapidly changing climates during the ice ages that went from cold and dry during the maxima to hot summers and wet winters during the inter-glacials, such as our present climate.
+The soils produced from these rocks are also very poor and mostly very thin.
+The plants of the Leeuwin-Naturaliste Ridge have had to adapt not only to these poor soils, but rapidly changing climates during the ice ages.
+Climates that went from dry and cold with desert forming low CO2 concentrations to hot summers and wet winters during the inter-glacials, such as our present climate.
 The nutrient and climate stresses and the opening of new niches have resulted in one of the major bio-diversity hot spots in the world.

 Each tour is individually structured to cater for each person’s interests and to create a memorable experience.
-With only a maximum of 7 people on each tour and with so many options, everybody’s tastes will be catered to.
 There are many photo opportunities where we can stop as long as is necessary to get the shots you want.
 Apart from stunning coastal scenery, geological exposures and botanical spectacles, we will pass by many attractions that can be visited, if you wish.
 These include wineries, breweries, cheese, chocolate and nougat factories, distilleries, olive, silk and cosmetic factories and more.

 In the Morning

-Starting from the Margaret River Bed and Breakfast in a luxury people mover, the tour will take you north along the tree lined Caves Road and passing gorgeous vistas of vineyards on the rolling hills.
-Depending on interest, we will stop to examine geological features at places such as Gracetown, Moses Rock, Willyabrup Cliffs and Canal Rocks.
-We can even visit Cape Naturaliste .
+Starting from the Margaret River Bed and Breakfast, the tour will take you north along the tree lined Caves Road and passing gorgeous vistas of vineyards on the rolling hills.
+Depending on interest, weather and time, we may stop to examine geological features at places such as Gracetown, Moses Rock, Willyabrup Cliffs and Canal Rocks.
+We may even visit Cape Naturaliste .
 The most scenically spectacular are the Wilyabrup Cliffs.

 On our return, there are many famous wineries as well as boutique vineyards and breweries where we can stop and enjoy free tastings.
 You will learn about the origin of the different soils and climates that result in unique terroir that can produce some of Australia’s finest wines.
 Unfortunately, time seems to fly on a tour and not everything can be visited.

-After lunch the tour will head south, first visiting a jam and fruit wine factory that is always very popular.
-The road then winds through peaceful rural country, crossing the Blackwood River and enjoying a second tasting at a lovely boutique winery until we reach famous Hamelin Bay.
+After lunch the tour will head south, maybe visiting a jam and fruit wine factory that is always very popular.
+The road then winds through peaceful rural country, crossing the Blackwood River and maybe enjoying a second tasting at a lovely boutique winery until we reach famous Hamelin Bay.
 This historic bay is scenically spectacular and includes some fine examples of coastal morphology.
 A bonus is that the bay is a special nature reserve for stingrays and there is a flock of them that patrol the beach and they can also be hand fed.
+Note that the stingrays are not always there, particularly in rough weather.
 Returning up Caves Road, via a drive through the majestic Boranup Forest to look at giant Karri trees and the undergrowth vegetation, we can also stop at a giant sinkhole and discover the geology of cave formation.